More than 30 tornadoes reportedly struck several states as severe weather swept across the South, leaving at least 7 dead - KTVZ

 At least seven people, including a child, were killed Thursday as severe storms swept across the South, where ferocious winds sent residents running for cover, blew roofs off homes and knocked out power to thousands.

-“We could have been gone, y’all,” Brown says in a Facebook video.
+“We could have been gone, y’all,” Brown said in a Facebook video.
 “We had to run for cover.
 We had to go run and jump in the closet.”

-Thursday’s severe storms left more than 50,000 homes and businesses in the dark across Georgia, Alabama and North Carolina, according to tracking site Poweroutage.us early Friday morning.
+Thursday’s severe storms left about 45,000 homes and businesses still in the dark Friday morning across Georgia and Alabama, according to tracking site PowerOutage.us.

+The storms marked the latest bout of severe weather to turn deadly in the US as experts point to the human-induced climate crisis as a cause for such extreme events.
+Millions in California are reeling from weeks of flooding rain that has killed at least 18 people and left thousands without power.

+Rescue and cleanup operations are due to resume Friday as what’s left of the storms moves by late afternoon through the Florida Peninsula, leaving cooler, sunny weather across the region.

 Selma Mayor James Perkins Jr. asked residents to conserve water as their treatment facilities are affected by the power outages.